aka/ Newnes Thin Paper Classics

 The Life and Voyages of Captain Cook is dated 1904 but printed after 1920 (and probably mid-1920s, when the price of the series rose).

 Simpkin seems to have printed the books from the original plates from Newnes and left everything in the body of the book itself the same (including the publisher’s imprint).
 The jackets were minimally updated to include the new publisher’s imprint and colophon but retained the overall look of the Newnes series jackets.
 The jackets are common to the series.
 The price is printed on the jacket spine, here updated from 3/- to 3/6 with a sticker.
 The front jacket flap is blank.

 The rear of the jacket advertises the series and includes 41 titles in two different binding styles.

-The binding designs are extravagant, with a combination of gold type and debossed designs that are similar to the art deco designs used in the earlier Newnes’s series.
+The binding designs are extravagant, with a combination of gold type and debossed designs that are similar to the art nouveau designs used in the earlier Newnes’s series.
 There does seem to be variation in the design of the bindings from title to title, both during the Newnes era and the Simpkin era.
 The book includes the Simpkin imprint.

 Exuberant designs fill the front and rear endpapers, following the general feel of the designs on the binding.

 The half-title page:

 A frontispiece illustration (the only one in the book) faces the first of two (!) title pages.
 From this point on, the book is printed directly from the earlier Newnes series plates: the Newnes and Scribner imprint is on this particular title page (there is no Simpkin imprint in the book).